ARMmbed/mbed-os-example-client/README.md

 You should see the endpoint after it has registered with the mbed Device Server.

-### Testing lwm2m example application with mbed Device Server
+### Testing lwm2m client example application with mbed Device Server

 Ensure that mDS and the WebUI are running (see [Setting up the environment](#setting-up-the-environment)).
 Also, ensure that you have flashed the program to your mbed (see [Flashing to target device](#flashing-to-target-device)).